emqx/emqx-docs/en_US/changes/gateway-4.4-to-5.1-incompatibility.md

 ### Listeners

-In 4.x, each gateway has its own format for listener configuration.
-However, in 5.1, the configuration format for all listeners has been standardized.
+In EMQX 4.x, each gateway has its own format for listener configuration.
+However, in EMQX 5.1, the configuration format for all listeners has been standardized.

-For example, in 4.x
+For example, in EMQX 4.x

 ```
 ## etc/plugins/emqx_stomp.conf